-With the Hall now reopen after a busy summer of renovations and work continuing in the basement, here are five interesting facts about the project so far:
+With Glaziers Hall re-opened and with now available halls for hire after a busy summer of renovations and work continuing in the basement, here are five interesting facts about the project so far:

 One Roman first century pottery vessel found in basement.
 This was handed to the Museum of London, which is the procedure for any archaeological finds discovered in London.

 The renovations have created a third more space, including the converted basement arches and two new river side spaces.
-The Hall now has a harmonious balance of heritage with the original features of the Basement, Court Room and Library matched with the contemporary nature of the Banqueting Hall, River Room, Bridge and Thames rooms.
+This means this conference venue in London now has a harmonious balance of heritage with the original features of the Basement, Court Room and Library matched with the contemporary nature of the Banqueting Hall, River Room, Bridge and Thames rooms.